 United Way of Southern Nevada Announces “Immediate Needs” Grants for 2014 – Announcements in Fall of 2014

 General Information and Instructions

 United Way of Southern Nevada’s Immediate Needs funding is part of United Way’s overall Community-based Agenda, which is focused on improving the education, income and health of people in southern Nevada.
-Through the committed “Immediate Needs” funding strategy, United Way’s goal is reframe how the system operates to insure lasting change.
+Through the committed “Immediate Needs” funding strategy, United Way’s goal is to reframe how the system operates to insure lasting change.
 Funding allocations are intended to focus on the effective delivery of services.

 Applicants for funding must be UWSN accredited agency partners in good standing.
 All agencies applying for funding are required to have current fiscal year audits and IRS 990s on file with UWSN as required by the signed Annual Affiliation Agreement.

 For the 2014-2015 grant funding period, RFPs will only be accepted for existing programs or services in the following areas: